Repo use takes the following form:

 Begins a new branch for development, starting from the revision specified in the manifest.

-<PROJECT_LIST> specifies which projects will participate in this topic branch.
+project-list argument specifies which projects participate in this topic

-Note: "." is a useful shorthand for the project in the current working directory.
+Note: A period ( . ) is shorthand for the project in the current working directory.

 Compares the working tree to the staging area (index) and the most recent commit on this branch (HEAD) in each project specified.
 Displays a summary line for each file where there is a difference between these three states.

-To see the status for only the current branch, run
+To see the status of just the current branch, run

 In the first column, an uppercase letter indicates how the staging area differs from the last committed state.

 |M||Modified||In HEAD, modified in index|

 |R||Renamed||Not in HEAD, path changed in index|